-When you get to your Use Activity Log, it’s time to decide whether you’re going to be…
+When you get to your Use Activity Log, it’s time to decide whether you will be…

 Hiding Activity vs. Deleting Posts vs. Banning Users:

-The fail-safe method for keeping your page clean is to simply hide all posts on your Facebook page left by outside parties.
-While this is all well and good, you risk hiding legitimate posts left by users that actually want to engage with your brand.
-These people who take the time to leave insightful comments and ask questions of your brand can feel slighted if they finish their post, hit publish, and never see their comments & questions posted.
-This could result in the loss of a like… a “Like” that could have taken time to gain.
+The fail-safe method for keeping your page clean is to hide all posts on your Facebook page left by outside parties.
+While this is all good, you risk hiding legitimate posts left by users who want to engage with your brand.
+These people who take the time to leave insightful comments and ask questions about your brand can feel slighted if they finish their post, hit publish, and never see their comments & questions posted.
+This could result in losing a like… a “Like” that could have taken time to gain.

 Hiding all activity also turns your page into an entity that people on social media hate: A business that talks TO people versus talking WITH them.
 The point of social media is to open the lines of communication, not keep them closed.

 Keep a close eye on your Activity Log and delete irrelevant comments that link away from your page or appear spammy.
-As stated above, Facebook makes it easy to get rid of these comments.
+As stated above, Facebook makes it easy to eliminate these comments.

-If you have a group of users posting the same links or comments to your page daily / weekly / etc., feel free to ban those users.
-Chances are they won’t mind as they are probably posting the same links to a multitude of pages across Facebook.
+If you have a group of users posting the same links or comments to your page daily/weekly / etc., feel free to ban those users.
+Chances are they won’t mind, as they probably post the exact links to many pages across Facebook.
 Keeping the world of Facebook a clean and relevant space for people to connect is everyone’s job.
 Do your part.

 Rinse & Repeat:

 Once you’ve done your Facebook monitoring and purging for the day, set a reminder to check out the Use Activity Log daily.
-If you make it a morning habit, it will become easier to manage and can actually help you with better engagement on the social media giant that is Facebook.
+If you make it a morning habit, it will become easier to manage and help you better engage on the social media giant that is Facebook.

 Questions, comments, spam links?
 Sound off in the comment section below.
 Save the spam links for someone else, though.